-A healthy kale caesar salad with grilled lemon pepper shrimp, sweet potato croutons, avocado, parmesan cheese and a creamy avocado caesar dressing.
+This caesar salad with grilled shrimp is loaded with toppings including sweet potato croutons, avocado, parmesan cheese and a creamy avocado caesar dressing.

 Have you tried my new avocado caesar dressing yet?
-I have to say, it’s delicious on a traditional caesar salad and also over this kale caesar salad with grilled shrimp!
+I have to say, it’s delicious on a traditional caesar salad and also amazing on this caesar salad with grilled shrimp!

 This recipe doesn’t get much easier, and I think that’s because the dressing packs a punch in the flavor department so you don’t need to add a ton of other flavors and ingredients!
 Let’s break down what’s in this salad…